 New Mexico called the Land of Enchantment and we think we know why.
 It has stunning desert landscapes, breathtaking mountains, great cuisine and a spectacular river - the Rio Grande.
 It has a mix of European American, Native American, and Mexican heritage, the state is a unique and colorful place to visit.
 We've picked a sample of the some of the best that it has to offer in hiking, exploring and adventure.
 We'll go hiking, rafting and stand up paddle boarding and have time to browse Santa Fe's galleries and museums.

-We will also explore the area's cultural history with a visit to Taos Pueblo, explore Bandelier National Monument, and Chaco Canyon National Monument, and the option to soothe our muscles at the spa at Ten Thousand Waves.
+We will also explore the area's cultural history, explore Bandelier National Monument, and Chaco Canyon National Monument, and the option to soothe our muscles at the spa at Ten Thousand Waves.
 Group size: 12

 What's not included: travel to and from Albuquerque, 1 dinner specified in the itinerary, guide gratuities, alcoholic beverages, optional activities (Ten Thousand Waves Spa) and travel insurance.

 This trip is suitable for any active woman who wants a vacation that mixes being active in the outdoors with historical and cultural exploration.
 A basic level of fitness is needed.
 A rating of 2 is suitable for any woman who regularly walks at a brisk pace 3 to 4 days a week for 35 - 45 minutes.
 Rating: 1 3 4 5.